Signal strength reading in dBm displayed on the Status screen of an Android phone. At -107 dBm, that’s a pretty weak signal.

 Regardless, the closer to zero the reading is, the stronger the cell phone signal.
 So for example, -79 dBm is a stronger signal than -88 dBm.
 A reading of -50 is the strongest signal you will see.
 When a signal is weaker than -100 dbm, that’s a pretty weak signal.
-If the signal gets much weaker than that, you likely won’t have service.
+If the signal gets much weaker than that, you likely won’t have service and might require a phone booster.
 Learn about ways to improve your cell signal and ensure strong connectivity.

 There are some differences in signal strength readings between 4G and 3G networks.
 We’ll have to cover those another time.